mitogen-hq/mitogen/docs/howitworks.rst

 context's parents will not know the ID of a target the context is attempting to communicate with.

-When :py:class:`econtext.core.Router` receives a message, it checks the IDs associated with its directly connected streams for a potential route.
+When :py:class:`mitogen.core.Router` receives a message, it checks the IDs associated with its directly connected streams for a potential route.
 If any stream matches, either because it directly connects to the target ID, or because the master sent an ``ADD_ROUTE`` message associating it, then the